kirixvelu/project-108/src/blog/article-8.md

 ---
-title: The Real Enemy of Free Speech
+title: Enemy of Free Speech in Modern Society
 description: Great failures of free speech in modern society is lack of will to defend democracy
 date: 2021-04-22
 category: "liberty"